Skip to the main content.

 Colin Frankland is an Equity Consultant at Vestd.

-Page last updated: 23rd November 2023
+Page last updated: 22 November 2024

-We created the Vestd platform to make it easy for company founders and directors to set up and manage share schemes, and have plenty of insight to share.
+We created the Vestd platform to make it easy for company founders and directors to set up and manage employee share schemes, and have plenty of insight to share.
 This easy-to-read guide will help you get to grips with how to set one up.

 We’ll answer some of the most common questions such as how much a scheme will cost, and how to distribute shares in a tax-efficient way.
+And we'll explain the difference between shares and options, and help you understand how to protect the business.

 Right then, where to start?
 At the very beginning, of course.